Urban-Hacker/Bitcoin-Food-Recipes/Core/BoneBroth.md

+# Bone Broth

+> Bone broth is a nutritious liquid made by simmering bones and vegetables for an extended period of time.
+Rich in vitamins, minerals, and collagen, it can be used as a base for soups, stews, and sauces or simply enjoyed as a warm, comforting beverage.

+# Ingredients

 For roasting:
-3 or 4 chunk of Bones
+* 3 or 4 chunks of bones
-1 onion
+* 1 onion
-2 garlic clove
+* 2 garlic cloves
-1 carot
+* 1 carrot

-For boilng part:
+For boiling:
+* Dried porcini mushrooms
+* Salt
+* Pepper
+* Persley
+* Marjoram
-Rosmarin (optional)
+* Rosemary (optional)
-star anise (optional)
+* Star anise (optional)
-Dried Porcini

-Preparation:
+# Instructions

-Roasting
+## Roasting
+1) Preheat the oven to 100°C.
-1) cut onions and garlic cloves in half
+2) Cut the onion and garlic cloves in half.
-2) wash the carrot, remove the skin and cut it in chunks
+3) Wash the carrot, peel it, and cut it into chunks.
-3) Put the bones, the carrot, the onion and the garlic in a glass container to go in the oven
+4) Place the bones, carrot, onion, and garlic in an oven-safe glass container.
-4) put a bit of water in the container and place it in the oven at 100C for 30 min
+5) Add a small amount of water to the container and roast the ingredients in the preheated oven for 30 minutes.

-Boiling
+## Boiling
-1) Once rosted put all the ingredients into a pot with water
+1) Transfer the roasted ingredients to a large pot and fill it with water.
+2) Add all the remaining ingredients to the pot for extra flavor.
-2) Bring the water to ebulition and then let at low temperature slowly boil for 6h.
+3) Bring the water to a boil, then reduce the heat and let it simmer at a low temperature for 6 hours.

+## Straining and Storing
+1) Use a fine mesh strainer to separate the solids from the liquid.
+2) Discard the solids and let the broth cool.
+3) Once cooled, transfer the broth to an airtight container and store it in the refrigerator for up to a week or freeze it for up to six months.

+# To go further
+* For a richer flavor, roast the bones and vegetables for a longer period at a higher temperature, around 180°C.
+* Adding a splash of vinegar to the boiling water can help extract more nutrients from the bones.